 Greenbrier County Health Alliance

-A non-profit arm of CRCH, the Greenbrier County Health Alliance (GHCA) develops communities by recognizing their strengths and supporting the people who are already working to improve the health and well-being of their community from a broad perspective.
+A non-profit arm of CRCH, the Greenbrier County Health Alliance (GCHA) develops communities by recognizing their strengths and supporting the people who are already working to improve the health and well-being of their community from a broad perspective.

 CRCH offers trainings in self-management programs for chronic disease, diabetes and pain.
 The programs are designed to help people with ongoing health problems live a healthier life through daily decisions and self care that can make a real difference in how chronic conditions affect their lives.